 Any wash solenoids or odour controls as required by the site design.

 All wastewater mains and branch pipelines, including extended connections, must be inspected during construction.
-On completion of all other engineering work within the subdivision, there must be a final test conducted.
+On completion of all other engineering work within the subdivision, there must be a final test conducted and recorded via a data logger.
 Council requires a Council observer present during the test.
 A minimum of 24 hours’ notice is required to be given to Council before the test is carried out, so that arrangements for an observer can be made.
 The developer/contractor must provide all fittings and materials to carry out the test.

 Inspections